 \subsection{Tropical independence}

-Our proofs of Theorems~\ref{Thm:MainThm} and \ref{thm:genfinite} are based on tropical independence, as in \cite{MRC, MRC2}.
-Roughly speaking, tropical independence is a method for proving that a set of sections $\{s_1, \ldots, s_n \}$ of a line bundle is linearly independent by extending the line bundle and the sections over a semistable degeneration such that the specialization map is diagonal, i.e., there are irreducible components $X_1, \ldots, X_n$ in the special fiber such that $s_i$ is nonzero on $X_j$ if and only if $i = j$.
+Our proofs of Theorems~\ref{Thm:MainThm} and \ref{thm:genfinite} rely on tropical independence, as in \cite{MRC, MRC2}.
+Roughly speaking, this is a method for proving that a set of sections $\{s_1, \ldots, s_n \}$ of a line bundle is linearly independent by extending the line bundle and its sections over a semistable degeneration such that the specialization map is diagonal, i.e., there are irreducible components $X_1, \ldots, X_n$ in the special fiber such that $s_i$ is nonzero on $X_j$ if and only if $i = j$.
 We now briefly summarize the foundations of the method, with the hope that this will be helpful for those accustomed to other degeneration techniques in the study of algebraic curves and their linear series.